suanno/annotazioni/measure/decoherence theory.md

 **The (unique)** apparatus basis that appears in the universe state decomposition is called **the pointer basis** (because, as we said before, the apparatus states **that show up in the decomposition** describe the position of the pointer in the analogic display of the machine).
 Notice that, due to the decomposition, not only there is no choice for the apparatus basis, but even for the system basis (and even the enviroment states $\{\epsilon_n\}$), so there is no choice of the states $\ket{s_n}\otimes \ket{a_n}$ showing up in the decomposition.
-Notice even that, if the pointer basis is unuque, it means that the states you can find the apparatus after a measurement (the possible positions of the pointer on the display) are finite.
-That's coherent with our experience.
+<font color=#0fb503>Notice even that, if the pointer basis is unuque, it means that the states you can find the apparatus after a measurement (the possible positions of the pointer on the display) are finite (and they are the pointer states).
+That's coherent with our experience.</font>

 **But why** the universe state shall **evolve in such a way?**.
 Or equivalently, why it must preserve **the same** correlation between the system and the apparatus it had before interacting with the enviroment?
 [Notice that a correlation between the apparatus and the enviroment must be established, if you do an analogy with what happens when the system-apparatus interaction took place.
 You can only discuss about wether the previous correlation between system and apparatus remains (and if it remains the same)]